Asymptotic Bounds for CO-irredundant and Irredundant Ramsey Numbers: An upper bound for

 If $|X_{1}|=1$, then $D_{3}\subset N(X_{1})$ and $d(x)=7$, which contradicts $\Delta(G)=5$.
 If $|X_{1}|=2$, then at least $4$ vertices of $D_{3}$ are adjacent to one vertex $x_{1}\in X_{1}$.
 Furthermore, $d(x_{1})$ is no less than $6$, which contradicts $\Delta(G)=5$.

 \begin{case} $3\leq |X_{1}|\leq 6$. \end{case}

-It admits that $G$ contains no $K_{3}$, an independent set of cardinality $4$ or induced $6$-cycle by Theorem \ref{lem2} since $G(D_{3})$ is a $(3,4)$-graph.
-Suppose $G(D_{3})$ contains a vertex with degree at least $4$, then it yields a $K_{3}$ or an independent set of cardinality $4$.
-Thus $\Delta(G(D_{3}))\leq 3$ and so there are exactly the following eight graphs of $\mathcal{F}$ in Figure $1$.
+Since $G[D_{3}]$ is a $(3,4)$-graph, it satisfies that $G$ contains no $K_{3}$, an independent set of size $4$, or induced $6$-cycle by Theorem \ref{lem2}.
+Suppose $G[D_{3}]$ contains a vertex with degree at least $4$, then it yields a $K_{3}$ or an independent set of of size $4$.
+We have $\Delta(G[D_{3}])\leq 3$ and so there are exactly the following eight graphs of $\mathcal{F}$ in Figure $1$.

 Because of $D_{3}\subset N(X_{1})$, then $D_{3}\cap N(Y_{1})=\emptyset$.
 Now we show that $(X,Y)$ contains at least three connected components.
 Suppose, to the contrary, that the number of connected components of $(X,Y)$ is two, say $(X_{1},Y_{1})$ and $(X_{2},Y_{2})$.
 Let $\bar{D}$ denote all the pairs of nonadjacent vertices in $D_{3}$.
 Thus $(\bar{D}\cap N(X_{2}))\cup (\bar{D}\cap N(Y_{2}))=\bar{D}$ with $\bar{D}\cap N(X_{2})\neq \emptyset$ and $\bar{D}\cap N(Y_{2})\neq \emptyset$, which contradicts Claim \ref{claim2}.